of TauroLock™ lock solutions

 TauroLock™ lock solutions contain 4 % citrate and heparin (in two optional concentrations).
 Due to their anticoagulant properties, these two active ingredients prevent the deposition of fibrin.
 This in turn inhibits the formation of a nidus to which microorganisms might adhere.
 The fibrinolytic urokinase even serves to remove this part of the biofilm.

-- In addition, NutriLock™ and all TauroLock™ lock solutions contain taurolidine.
+- NutriLock™ and all TauroLock™ lock solutions contain taurolidine.

 - This active ingredient exerts a strong antimicrobial efficacy.

-- Hence, it effectively prevents the colonisation, proliferation, and survival of bacteria and fungi in catheters and ports.
+- It effectively prevents the colonisation, proliferation, and survival of bacteria and fungi in catheters and ports.

 “In vitro, the antimicrobial agent taurolidine inhibited virtually all of the bacteria tested, including vancomycin-resistant enterococci, oxacillin-resistant staphylococci, and Stenotrophomonas maltophilia, at concentrations between 250 and 2,000 mg/ml.
 Taurolidine was not effective in experimental endocarditis.
 While it appears unlikely that this antimicrobial would be useful for systemic therapy, its bactericidal activity and the resistance rates found (<10-9) are favorable indicators for its possible development for topical use.”